 It seems like football and concussions have become synonymous in the past several years, but concussions can occur in any sport.
 If you are concerned about a possible concussion, Siatta B. Dunbar, DO, CAQSM, in Burnsville, Minnesota, is ready to help you get you back to academics and sports quickly and safely.
-Book an appointment online or call today for a concussion consultation.
+Give us a call today for a concussion consultation.

 The word concussion comes from the Latin word concutere which means "to shake violently."
 A concussion is the most common and mildest type of traumatic brain injury (TBI).
 Although your skull is hard, your brain is composed of soft tissue surrounded by spinal fluid.